 It’s a Website, one I look at regularly, described as follows by its founder, Frank Warren:

 PostSecret is an ongoing community mail art project, created by Frank Warren, in whch people mail their secrets anonymously on a homemade postcard.
 Selected secrets are then posted on the PostSecret website, or used for PostSecret’s books or museum exhibits.
+Frank also tours, doing live PostSecret shows all over the country.
+He shares secrets from the site on a large screen that enables the audience to see them, and answers questions.
+(Videos online of the shows are worth a look.)

 New secrets are posted on Sunday, and I usually look at them on Sunday.
 Sometimes the secrets speak of, or reveal, severe mental health issues, and thankfully the site has a suicide prevention aspect, a link to suicide hotlines, etc.

-That’s not where the fascination is for me, though; it’s the sharing of secrets that are, first, something never share before, and second, true (no way of assessing either of these, but for me and I imagine, most Post Secret fans, if it’s plausible, then it’s true, and as far as never been shared before, who knows?)
+That’s not where the fascination is for me, though; it’s the sharing of secrets that are, first, something never shared before, and second, true (no way of assessing either of these, but for me and I imagine, most Post Secret fans, if it’s plausible, then it’s true, and as far as never been shared before, who knows?)

 The address is http://postsecret.com, and here’s a picture: